 Two components are critical to delivering an effective course in wilderness first aid:

 When it's all said and done, if cost is your only or primary objective, then consider the ARC course.
-If your goal is to get certified so you can meet your organization's first aid requirements, this may do it.
+If your goal is to get certified so you meet your organization's first aid requirements, this may do it.
 If your goal is to be prepared to prevent, assess, and treat an injury or illness in the outdoors, you are better off with a course taught by a professional wilderness medicine provider whose course meets or exceeds the minimum set forth in Wilderness First Aid Scope of Practice document.
-It's worth remembering that when choosing a Wilderness First Aid course, like most other things in life, you get what you pay for.
+It's worth remembering that when choosing a Wilderness First Aid course, like most other things in life, you typically get what you pay for.

 All WMTC instructors are professional outdoor leaders with years of field experience, hold a current EMT (or higher) license in their state of residence, and have successfully completed our 14 day instructor training course and an intense apprenticeship.

-If you would like information about sponsoring a course with us, please review "How to Sponsor a Medical Course" on our web site and contact our office by phone at 509-996-2502 or email.
+If you would like information about sponsoring a course with us, please review How to Sponsor a Medical Course on our web site and contact our office by phone at 509-996-2502 or email.

 Looking for a reliable field reference?
 Consider consider purchasing one of our print or digital handbooks; our digital handbook apps are available in English, Spanish, and Japanese.
 Updates are free for life.
 A digital SOAP note app is also available.